uninumber/DjangoProject/README.md

 * GET /buy/{id}
 * Docker build(just build(/snap/bin/docker build . -t docker-django)
 * Model Order with Discount
-* Admin Panel for discussions
+* Admin Panel for discussions(ligraus/Xz15062004)
-*remote connecting
+* remote connecting

 ## I'm not actually sure what explain here, cause everything was on website:)
 ## The most important files to check are: